paluh/purescript-clappr/README.md

   * most of built-in plugins

-  * one extra plugin included - `ResponsiveContainer`
+  * one extra plugin - `ResponsiveContainer`

 ## Examples

-You can find two examples which show:
+Examples show:

   * how to attach event handlers